ferdly/punchclock/fiveoneida.md

 Video was helpful, just helped me make sense of documentation FULL List of Commits (but limited by last sha eventually) Reclaim my office
+Yep I'm iusing my second monitor sittiing at the table